afrdiaz/afrdiaz.github.io/_posts/2014-07-24-example-content.md

 <div class="message">
-  This is a simple example on how to query mongoDB with R using rmongodb package.
+  This is a simple example on how to query mongoDB on R using rmongodb package.
 </div>